Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 How do you select an appropriate rural definition for a research study?

-A 2005 American Journal of Public Health article, Rural Definitions for Health Policy and Research, discusses the importance of using an appropriate rural definition in order to develop research findings that offer accurate conclusions.
+A 2005 American Journal of Public Health article, Rural Definitions for Health Policy and Research, discusses the importance of using an appropriate rural definition to develop research findings that offer accurate conclusions.
 The three key considerations the authors identify for selecting a rural definition to use in a research project are:

 - The purpose of the study